What an Effective EDD Program Looks Like

 A: Belani: The stricter definition has CDD being the kind of baseline consideration and EDD ideally, being the escalation for high-risk clients.
 But what we are actually seeing in the market is it is typically based on industry and your risk appetite.

 We are seeing CDD expand gradually.
 But there is definitely a fluidity between the two wherein more of the research elements that historically would have it considered a kind of escalation to EDD.
 Specifically, EDD research elements are now becoming part of baseline CDD procedures to effectively vet and get the most fulsome view.
-Which, previously, would probably would not have been as fulsome.
+Which, previously, would probably not have been as fulsome.

 Access Webinar